 Additional partnership opportunities and benefits are developed in conjunction with each university.
 Please contact us to discuss how best to shape this partnership to maximise your individual requirements.

 Student prizes include a professional immersion day for the winning team at The Big Issue’s head office and PwC Australia’s office in Melbourne, including flights and accommodation if the winning team is based outside Melbourne.
 Every member of the winning team will also win an Apple iPad.

 Who Benefits from The Big Idea?

 The benefits of The Big Idea extend beyond the university students who participate.
 The Big Issue also employs guest speakers who share their experiences of marginalisation with students, making The Big Idea a social enterprise in its own right.

 Further, each university has the opportunity to support disadvantaged women through The Big Issue’s Women’s Subscription Enterprise.
 The Women’s Subscription Enterprise provides job opportunities for homeless, marginalised and disadvantaged women through the sale of subscriptions to The Big Issue magazine.
 Employees pack the magazines for distribution to subscribers, giving them an income and helping them gain new skills and career pathways for the future.
 Learn more about the Women’s Subscription Enterprise →

 Where to Next?

-Students from Australian Catholic University, CQ University, Edith Cowan University, La Trobe University, Macquarie University, Monash University, Queensland University of Technology, Swinburne University, the University of Adelaide, the University of New South Wales, the University of Melbourne, the University of Western Australia, and Victoria University – login here to access resources and webinars, available from 2 July 2018.
+Students from Australian Catholic University, CQ University, Edith Cowan University, La Trobe University, Macquarie University, Monash University, Murdoch University, Queensland University of Technology, RMIT University, Swinburne University, the University of Adelaide, the University of Melbourne, the University of New South Wales, the University of Western Australia, and Victoria University – login here to access resources and webinars, available from 2 July 2018.